sjain882/AutoHotKey-Scripts/README.md

 ### `MonitorWindowNumpad - Home Dell MSI Dell AOC.ahk`

+UNUSED - BROKEN

 Use `WIN + Num 1/2/3/5` (Arrow keys / WASD formation) to send currently active window to relevant monitor (which are arranged just like WASD irl).

 Currently broken due to AHK monitor indexes changing on each reboot / having no correlation to what's displayed in Windows Settings.
 More info [here](https://discord.com/channels/115993023636176902/1296424288265572405) on Discord.

+### `Multi Monitor Numpad.ahk`

+THIS IS THE ONE I PRIMARILY USE

+Use `WIN + Numpad 1/2/3/5` (Arrow keys / WASD formation) to send currently active window to relevant monitor (which are arranged just like WASD irl).

+Works consistently even when monitor indexes are messed up, by looping through working areas to find the right monitor.

+Full credits to `stefano` who wrote the script entirely in the AHK Discord [here](https://discord.com/channels/115993023636176902/1296424288265572405/1296439733047791638), as a correction to the above script.

 ***